 Yes, you heard correct!
 Disrupting your stressful and work-loaded daily life as a student by pursuing a voluntary activity can decrease your stress levels, strengthen your immune system and contribute to your life satisfaction in general.
 Better than multivitamins, right?
 This is due to the fact that you’re pulling the focus away from your own problems and empathise with somebody else’s.
 A sense of purpose, increased happiness and boosted confidence levels are also nice little side effects.

 Did you know that showing an occasional act of kindness can make your life at university a whole lot easier?
 It can actually have positive effects on your brain, relationships, performance and happiness overall.
 Being a volunteer is all about sharing little acts of kindness to other people, our environment or whatever cause you might believe in.
-Read all about how to slay your uni life with kindness here.

 You don’t have to be an entirely selfless human being to be volunteer-material.
 Take it as a win-win-situation: You’re making a difference by supporting a good cause whilst your CV gets a booster and you’ll become more competitive on the job market.
 Future employers will highly value your impact within a community and the skills you gained along the way.
 It also shows them, that you are committed to your work and willing to go beyond your regular shifts to get the job done, you believe in.